Decentralized-Anonymity-Network/BadNet/README.md

-# BADNet
+# BADNET
-BADNet: A Blockchain-Based Anti-Attack Decentralized Anonymity Network
+BADNET: A Blockchain-Based Decentralized Anonymity Network

 ### Overview
-The project is a decentralized anonymity network based on blockchain and smart contracts, which makes use of two open source projects, Tor and Ethereum.
+The project is a decentralized anonymity network based on onion routing and blockchain, which makes use of two open source projects, Tor and Ethereum.

-### BADNet-0.3
+### BADNET-1.0
-BADNet (version 0.3) is build based on Tor version 0.4.6.5 and Ropsten Ethereum Testnet.
-Specifically, circuit-related operations are derived from the Tor source code, but Tor Directory Authority is replaced by DDA written in Solidity (DDA's code is in Directory.sol).
+BADNET (version 1.0) is build on top of Tor version 0.4.6.5 and the Goerli Ethereum Testnet.
+The onion routing technique is derived from the Tor source code, but BADNET hides the Tor Directory Authority (DirAuth) behind an Ethereum system.
+More concretely, directory services are not provided directly by the DirAuth, but are supported through an Ethereum smart contract written in Solidity (DirectoryContract.sol).
 We also provide a patch file (badnet.patch) for readers to track our changes to the Tor code.

 ### Function
 The project focuses on improving the directory functionality of the Tor network, and the main improvements include: